 Since the church no longer keeps the Passover with the slaughter of a lamb, we miss important and poignant details that could enhance our observance.
-A personal experience with two ewes serves as a springboard to explain greater, spiritual lessons.

-Crucifixion is man's most cruel, inhumane form of capital punishment.
-Why did our Savior need to die this way?
+Crucifixion is man's most cruel form of punishment.
+Why did Jesus need to die this way?
 What does it teach us?
-This article also includes an inset, "Was Jesus Stabbed Before or After He Died?"
+And was Jesus stabbed before or after He died?

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
-See what over 145,000 subscribers are already receiving.
+See what over 140,000 subscribers are already receiving.